bnb-chain/greenfield-storage-provider/core/task/README.md

 UploadObjectTask, which uploads the object payload data to the primary SP, ReplicatePieceTask, which replicates the object pieces to the secondary SPs, and the ReceivePieceTask, which is exclusive to the secondary SP and records information about receiving the piece.
-The secondary SP uses this information to confirm whether the object was successfully sealed on the greenfield, ensuring a return of the secondary SP.
-SealObjectTask seals the object on Greenfield, while the DownloadObjectTask allows the user to download part or all of the object payload data.
+The secondary SP uses this information to confirm whether the object was successfully sealed on the mechain, ensuring a return of the secondary SP.
+SealObjectTask seals the object on Mechain, while the DownloadObjectTask allows the user to download part or all of the object payload data.
 ChallengePieceTask provides the validator with challenge piece information, which they can use to challenge the SP if they suspect that the user's payload data was not stored correctly.

 GCTask is an abstract interface that records information about garbage collection.
-This includes GCObjectTask, which collects piece store space by deleting payload data that has been deleted on the greenfield, GCZombiePieceTask, which collects piece store space by deleting zombie piece data that resulted from any exception where the piece data meta is not on Greenfield chain, and GCMetaTask, which collects the SP meta store space by deleting expired data.
+This includes GCObjectTask, which collects piece store space by deleting payload data that has been deleted on the mechain, GCZombiePieceTask, which collects piece store space by deleting zombie piece data that resulted from any exception where the piece data meta is not on Mechain chain, and GCMetaTask, which collects the SP meta store space by deleting expired data.

 ### Approval Task